• National News

 More than anything, I think this points to something that a lot of people (even in political circles) do not understand about marketing an “image”: that images, symbolism, and appeals to emotion are much more powerful than making purely intellectual dry-factual ones.
 A hybrid of the two is always more powerful of course: making appeals that are first and foremost based on emotional connections but that have factual-based arguments to back up the messaging is of course preferable.
 However, that doesn’t take away from the power of an appeal that connects with an audience in a more immediate, visceral way.

-Tags: emotional connection, George W. Bush, Here Comes The Science blog, intellectual connection, logo, O, Obama, symbolism, W
+This entry was posted in Uncategorized and tagged emotional connection, George W. Bush, Here Comes The Science blog, intellectual connection, logo, O, Obama, symbolism, W. Bookmark the permalink.

 • American University International Law Review: unprotected in the U.S. by virtue of an inaccurate label